 There is a very high occupancy rate for apartments in the Boston area.
 Therefore it is important to plan well in advance for living arrangements.
 Rent here is at the higher end of the spectrum for all U.S. cities.
 Boston University offers several resources for students who are in need of housing.
 You can find information about on-campus and off-campus housing by visiting our Graduate Student Housing site.

 I am concerned that Boston is expensive.
 Should I go to a school where the cost of living is less?

 Good question.
 Living in Boston can be expensive—after all, it is a very popular place to be.
 You may have heard we have a few colleges in Boston (about 60)—they don’t call Boston the “Athens of America” for nothing!
 Many people want to live in Boston, which can drive up rent prices, but the good news is there are lots of interesting things to do here and your overall costs will be offset by Metropolitan College’s reasonable tuition rates.
-There are lots of interesting, smart people to spend time with, many of whom will be your classmates!
+There are lots of fascinating, smart people to spend time with, many of whom will be your classmates!